18kimn/blog/src/routes/[postType]/writing/skocpol/index.md

 I wrote this for SOC532: Comparative Historical Sociology, taught by Jonah Stuart Brundage.
-That class was amazing and genuinely one of the most insightful semester's I've had in either undergrad or grad school.
+That class was amazing and likely the most insightful class I've participated in, in either undergrad or grad school.

 I don't have much of a background in comparative historical